defold/doc/docs/en/manuals/live-update.md

   ![Local storage](images/live-update/local-storage.png)

   The location of the application support folder depends on the operating system.
 It can be found with `print(sys.get_save_file("", ""))`.

-## Known issues

-- At the moment you have access only to the manifest that is created at build-time.
-In the near future you will be able to store new manifests.
-This will allow you to modify existing resources, or add new resources to the game through Live update.